jhxie/CMPUT496/Timestamp/report/README.md

 # Estimating Network Offered-Load Using Timestamp
-All the 3 tests are done by running the [tsMiniNetTest.py](../tsMiniNetTest.py) script with the following:
+For the *mininet* based version, all the 3 tests are done by running the [tsMiniNetTest.py](../tsMiniNetTest.py) script with the following:
 ```bash
 sudo python tsMiniNetTest.py -b
 ```